cardboard-iguana/cardboard-iguana.com/log/2022-05-07-itprotv-comptia-security-plus.md

 * Controller (GDPR; determines the use of the data)
 * Processor (GDPR; an entity that processes or otherwise manipulates data).

-Note that it’s not uncommon for a single person to have multiple roles w.r.t. a given piece/type of data.
+Note that it's not uncommon for a single person to have multiple roles w.r.t. a given piece/type of data.

 ## ITPro.TV: CompTIA Security+ (SY0-601)

-### Privacy and Data Sensitivity — Breaches & Data Types
+### Privacy and Data Sensitivity - Breaches & Data Types

 Initial steps when containing a data breach: